solliancenet/tech-immersion-data-ai/data-exp6/README.md

 Like many organizations, ContosoAuto generates data from numerous system, each of which has its own location and format, including structured, unstructured, and semi-structured data.
 They would like the ability to combine and analyze these disparate datasets in order to gain actionable insights that can help them operate their business more efficiently.

-In this experience, ​​you will see how Azure Data Factory (ADF), Azure Databricks, and Azure SQL Data Warehouse (SQL DW) can be used together to build a modern data warehouse.
+In this experience, ​​you will see how Azure Data Factory (ADF), Azure Databricks, and Azure Synapse Analytics (Data Warehouse) can be used together to build a modern data warehouse.
 You will start by using Azure Data Factory (ADF) to automate the movement of data in various formats gathered from various sources, including Cosmos DB, into a centralized repository, Azure Data Lake Storage Gen2 (ADLS Gen2) in this case.
-You will then use Azure Databricks to prepare and analyze those data, and finally write the aggregations to Azure SQL Data Warehouse (SQL DW).
+You will then use Azure Databricks to prepare and analyze those data, and finally write the aggregations to Azure Synapse Analytics.

-As part of the process, you will also use Databricks to connect to the Cosmos DB Change Feed to stream near-real-time vehicle telemetry data directly into your SQL DW using Spark Structured Streaming.
+As part of the process, you will also use Databricks to connect to the Cosmos DB Change Feed to stream near-real-time vehicle telemetry data directly into your Data Warehouse using Spark Structured Streaming.

 ## Task 1: Start the vehicle telemetry generator